brandonsherette/redux-form-ext/README.md

   - The component to show when the form is being saved (when isSaved property is set to true).
 - saveError: String (optional)
   - The error from the save task.
+- stepError: Node|String (optional)
+  - Manual override if a step should be invalid, useful for notifiying a user of additional steps to make that step valid.
 - steps: ArrayOfMultiStepForm.Step (required)
 - errors: Object (optional)
   - The sync errors from the form.